 Contract schools are operated by private entities under contract with CPS to provide additional education options to families and students.
 They also have their own curriculum, schedule, calendar, and admissions procedures that may differ from public schools.

 Contact the charter and contract schools you are interested in directly to obtain an application and learn how to enroll your child.

 District Managed and Charter/Contract High Schools

 GoCPS, the district’s online application system, provides access to the application for all district and charter high schools.
 Students attending a general education program at their local high school are not required to submit an application, but CPS encourages all students to submit an application so the school knows how many students plan to enroll.
-For all other high school programs in the district, families must apply online at GoCPS or submit a paper application in September the year before the student will enroll in high school.
+For all other high school programs in the district, families must apply through GoCPS in September the year before the student will enroll in high school.

 Re-Engagement to High School